In this article, I will introduce the Johnny Decimal system for organizing digital information.

 This content is part of my Obsidian Starter Kit

-While the LIFT principle provides a clear set of principles to avoid feeling overwhelmed and quickly find what we need, the Johnny decimal provides a “framework” for better organizing our information.
+While the LIFT principle provides a clear set of principles to avoid feeling overwhelmed and quickly find what we need, the Johnny decimal system provides a “framework” for better organizing our information.

 As we will see, just like the PARA method, the Johnny Decimal system can be used across tools and platforms, which makes it another excellent tool to add to your information/knowledge management toolbox.